yyaoisgood2021/HUB-screening/README.md

  	python scripts/prep_node_meta.py PR-LR/eligible_coordinates PR-LR/overlap_coords PR-LR/node_meta.0
  	```

- 	iii. run all cells in `PR.ipynb` to build FCNs, and perform personalized PR.
+5. run all cells in `PR.ipynb` to build FCNs, and perform personalized PR.
 The PR results for all chromosomes will be generated in the folder `PR-LR/PR_scores/proc`.

-	iv. run `LR` to train a LR classifer for hub essentiality (you may want to modify the codes)
+6. run all cells in `LR.ipynb` to train a LR classifer for hub essentiality.

 ### Section 3 "Simple path analysis on the hub pairs"